England: Union with Scotland

-Late modern and contemporary
+Late modern and contemporary periods

 Under the newly formed Kingdom of Great Britain, output from the Royal Society and other English initiatives combined with the Scottish Enlightenment to create innovations in science and engineering, while the enormous growth in British overseas trade protected by the Royal Navy paved the way for the establishment of the British Empire.
 Domestically it drove the Industrial Revolution, a period of profound change in the socioeconomic and cultural conditions of England, resulting in industrialised agriculture, manufacture, engineering and mining, as well as new and pioneering road, rail and water networks to facilitate their expansion and development.
 The opening of Northwest England's Bridgewater Canal in 1761 ushered in the canal age in Britain.
 In 1825 the world's first permanent steam locomotive-hauled passenger railway – the Stockton and Darlington Railway – opened to the public.

-During the Industrial Revolution, many workers moved from England's countryside to new and expanding urban industrial areas to work in factories, for instance at Birmingham and Manchester, dubbed "Workshop of the World" and "Warehouse City" respectively.
-Manchester was the world's first industrial city.
-England maintained relative stability throughout the French Revolution; William Pitt the Younger was British prime minister for the reign of George III.
-The Regency of George IV is noted for its elegance and achievements in the fine arts and architecture.
-During the Napoleonic Wars, Napoleon planned to invade from the south-east.
-However, this failed to manifest and the Napoleonic forces were defeated by the British: at sea by Horatio Nelson, and on land by Arthur Wellesley.
+During the Industrial Revolution, many workers moved from England's countryside to new and expanding urban industrial areas to work in factories, for instance at Birmingham and Manchester, with the latter the world's first industrial city.
+England maintained relative stability throughout the French Revolution, under George III and William Pitt the Younger.
+The regency of George IV is noted for its elegance and achievements in the fine arts and architecture.
+During the Napoleonic Wars, Napoleon planned to invade from the south-east; however, this failed to manifest and the Napoleonic forces were defeated by the British: at sea by Horatio Nelson, and on land by Arthur Wellesley.
 The major victory at the Battle of Trafalgar confirmed the naval supremacy Britain had established during the course of the eighteenth century.
 The Napoleonic Wars fostered a concept of Britishness and a united national British people, shared with the English, Scots and Welsh.

 London became the largest and most populous metropolitan area in the world during the Victorian era, and trade within the British Empire – as well as the standing of the British military and navy – was prestigious.
 Technologically, this era saw many innovations that proved key to the United Kingdom's power and prosperity.
 Political agitation at home from radicals such as the Chartists and the suffragettes enabled legislative reform and universal suffrage.
-Samuel Hynes described the Edwardian era as a "leisurely time when women wore picture hats and did not vote, when the rich were not ashamed to live conspicuously, and the sun really never set on the British flag."